What is market volatility? Navigating ups & downs of an unstable market

 What might happen if the market volatility is high?

 During periods of high market volatility, your investments may rapidly gain or lose value.
-It’s not uncommon for investors to feel anxious about their investment decisions during this period.
+Its not uncommon for investors to feel anxious about their investment decisions during this period.
 Some experts suggest avoiding panic selling and holding out until the market calms down.
 As an investor, you should evaluate your personal financial situation to determine if this is the right strategy for you.

 Courtney is a freelance writer and finance professional based out of New York City.
 You can connect with her on Twitter at @CourtSaintJames.